Maintaining Fitness While Managing Your Pain

 Gina: I exercise and still can’t lose any weight.
 I have fibromyalgia and chronic neck pain.
 Any ideas?
 Also, what is the best pain med for fibromyalgia?

 Dr. Yoder: You can review my previous posts on starting an exercise program.
 The thing you have to think about with weight loss is that you will only lose weight if you burn more calories than you take in so make sure you are also watching your diet.
 You would have to talk with your doctor about medication options for fibromyalgia.

 Valerie: I have fibro, hemicrania continua, and a host of associated things like IBS, gastro upset, etc. It is so hard to work out because of the constant pain.
 I can walk or bike for a few weeks, then when the pain is high, I can’t do anything.
 Guess I’m just voicing my frustration!

 Dr. Yoder: I can understand you are frustrated.
-Please look at posts above about starting an exercise program.
-It might hurt a little at first, but stick with it because you will be much better off in the long run.
+Please look at the posts above about starting an exercise program.
+It might hurt a little at first but stick with it because you will be much better off in the long run.